 Between May and September 2010, 44767 was in use at the North Norfolk Railway, before visiting the West Somerset Railway for their Autumn Gala.
 It then spent the winter of 2010 at the Churnet Valley Railway, before visiting the Keighley and Worth Valley Railway for their winter steam gala in February 2011.
 It has since returned to the North Yorkshire Moors Railway for the 2011 season, though it returned again to the Churnet Valley Railway for the 2011 winter season.

 In 2014 it ran on the North Norfolk Railway following an overhaul there.

-44767 is currently undergoing overhaul at Butterley but the job which was expected to be quite small has turned out to be much larger.
-Ian Storey, the owner, has said that the strip down that is being undertaken is the biggest the locomotive has ever had.
-It was planned that it would return to the North Norfolk Railway when the work which is expected to cost around £300,000 is completed.
-There is some doubt about the future of the locomotive as towards the end of 2017 the owner was in discussion with prospective buyers.
+44767 was undergoing overhaul at Butterley but the job which was expected to be quite small has turned out to be much larger.
+Ian Storey, the owner, has said that the strip down that was being undertaken was the biggest the locomotive has ever had.
+It was planned that it would return to the North Norfolk Railway when the work, which was expected to cost around £300,000, is completed.
+There was some doubt about the future of the locomotive towards the end of 2017 as the owner was in discussion with prospective buyers.

 In September 2018 it was announced that West Coast Railways had bought the locomotive from Ian Storey.
 The overhaul of the locomotive is expected to continue at Carnforth.